igorwaw/advent22/README.md

 #### 12. Hill Climbing Algorithm

 Dijkstra algorithm in C++.
 This was so far the most complicated, see the separate readme in the directory.

+#### 13. Distress Signal

+I'm now convinced that the Advent's author is a Python developer.
+Input data was exactly the format of Python list, so simply doing: eval(newline(strip()) was enough to read the input.
+Then, the first part wasn't particularly hard either, and second was even easier.
+The key was to realise that I need to use a 3-value logic, eg.:
+* -1 means the left item is smaller
+* +1 means the right item is smaller
+* 0 means they are equal and I need to check the next item Part 2 was something completely different - it required sorting the packets.
+Incidentally, many sort functions expect a comparison function using exactly the logic above.